Tooth abscess symptoms can vary a LOT, depending on how advanced the infection is.

 At one extreme it's just a slightly uncomfortable tooth, while at the other extreme the symptoms of tooth infection can be very uncomfortable.
 As always, if you think something's not right, get a dentist to check it as soon as possible.

-Want to find out more?
+Want to find out more about tooth abscess symptoms?
 I have written a 75-page e- book,

 The Toothache Survival Guide